 My very first thought when I received the package was, “Holy crap this thing is built to last!”
 Right out of the box, I could tell this thing was sturdy.
 Likewise, it was incredibly easy to assemble, with no tools required.

 The A-frame design is rugged, incredibly sturdy, and the materials used are and top-notch (not some flimsy aluminum frame that will buckle)!
 The sturdy design means you won’t ever have to replace it and it won’t topple over easily.

 Likewise, the non-slip grips mean that you won’t be falling off when the sweat starts pouring.

 Lastly, it also has convenient spring bolts to allow you to easily fold it up and store it conveniently (like the image shown)!
 The only problem I could find at all is that it is relatively large (about 2-3 feet tall) but that is to be expected when you want a sturdy base and something that won’t give out on you.

-For working the upper body at-home this is about as perfect as you can get.
+For working the upper body at home this is about as perfect as you can get.
 The pushups handle allows you to go deeper into your pushup meaning a more effective workout.

 You can then roll over and perform pullups.
 By planting your feet and not swinging your body you really can torch your arms and your back; it’s highly effective.